Eaky0/MyProjects/Enderman Simulator/README.md

 This repository was made to contain our university project for the subject computer graphics.
 Our project involved making a small game or simulator.
 We decided on making an enderman simulator.
 Those fond with the game Minecraft, might know what an Enderman is.
-Click here for the wiki page.
+Click [here](https://minecraft.fandom.com/wiki/Enderman) for the minecraft wiki page.
 In short, an enderman:

 - Picks up blocks at random.